digital-dream-labs/vector-bluetooth/README.md

 This is an early release, and not all features are implemented in either the CLI or in the library itself.

 #### TODO:
-1.  wifi-ip (get vectors IP) [issue](https://github.com/digital-dream-labs/vector-bluetooth/issues/1)
-2.  wifi-ap (set up vector in AP mode) [issue](https://github.com/digital-dream-labs/vector-bluetooth/issues/2)
-3.  wifi-forget (forget one or all wifi networks) [issue](https://github.com/digital-dream-labs/vector-bluetooth/issues/3)
-4.  logs (download lotgs from vector) [issue](https://github.com/digital-dream-labs/vector-bluetooth/issues/4)
+1.  logs (download lotgs from vector) [issue](https://github.com/digital-dream-labs/vector-bluetooth/issues/4)